AntQua/taxifare-website/README.md

 - Frontend web development using Streamlit
 - API development and integration

+## Features

+- **User-friendly Interface:** Simple and intuitive form for entering ride details.
+- **Real-time Prediction:** Instant fare predictions based on user inputs.
+- **Interactive Map:** Visualize the pickup and dropoff locations on an interactive map.
+- **Mobile Friendly:** Fully responsive design that works on all devices.

 ## API

 The frontend is connected to a backend API that handles the fare prediction logic.
 The API is hosted in a separate repository.
 For more details, check out my [Taxi Fare API](https://github.com/AntQua/data-fast-api) repo on GitHub.